sagemath/sagewiki_to_gh-2022-10-10/days6/talks/panel.md

  1. Discuss ideas for funding the creation of open source mathematical software, and of improving the *quality* of open mathematical software (e.g., testing, bug days, trac, etc., language choices, etc.).

- 1. Should software implementations be treated more like journal submissions, being refereed and hence putting computational work on the same footing as more theoretical work in the context of academic credit?   (cf [http://www.sagemath.org/jsage/ JSage])
+ 1. Should software implementations be treated more like journal submissions, being refereed and hence putting computational work on the same footing as more theoretical work in the context of academic credit?   (cf [[http://www.sagemath.org/jsage/|JSage]])

  1. Fork GMP?